ArticlesMonday 19th November 2018

 If you’re an associate dentist who operates at multiple locations for multiple practices, you might consider these locations as temporary and not permanent places of work.
 The following examples help explain the differences between a temporary and permanent place of work.

 Darren is a dentist and lives in Plymouth.
 He is an associate dentist at a practice in Plymouth every Monday and Friday.
 He also works in a different practice in Exeter from Tuesday to Thursday.
 Darren has two different permanent places of work, one in Plymouth and one in Exeter.
-Darren has spoken to this accountant and knows any travel to a permanent work location is a commuting journey and not allowed as a tax deduction.
+Darren has spoken to his accountant and knows any travel to a permanent work location is a commuting journey and not allowed as a tax deduction.
 There is no tax relief for any of Darren’s journeys from his home to Plymouth or Exeter.
 It is Darren’s choice where he lives and works.
 Like the employees of the practices, the costs of getting Darren to his permanent places work must be paid by him.

 Darren’s Plymouth practice have asked him to work in their Exeter practice to cover a temporary 12-month maternity absence.
 Darren is keen to help and negotiates extra pay to cover his increased travelling time and costs.
-Darren knows from his accountant that he can claim travel and all the travel costs to a temporary work location for the first 2 years.
+Darren knows from his accountant that he can claim all the travel costs to a temporary work location for the first 2 years.
 Darren now claims his Monday and Friday travel costs between Plymouth and Exeter as a cost of his business.

 Parking at work expenses often forgotten